rbind/asimumba.web/content/post/2017-08-25-happy-r-anniversary.md

 authoravatar: "../../images/avatar.png"
 ---

-On the 26 August 2017 will mark exactly one year since embarking on learning the R programming language.
-A year ago I had neither the foresight nor will strength of believing I would be this engrossed in the new found love for programming.
+The 26 August 2017  marks exactly one year since embarking on learning the R programming language.
+A year ago I had neither the foresight nor will strength of believing I would b this engrossed in the new found love for programming.
 But it didn't take long before I found myself spending at least an hour a day playing with different skills and knowledge I had acquired.
 Coming from the background of playing with VBA in Excel.
 I got hooked every time I discovered I could do something more efficiently and, less painful in R than other data analysis packages I had used.

 Although R has a steep learning curve, its syntax is quite intuitive, and once you master the underlying language specific issues - such as, how it deals with different data types and some of the strengths at the core of the language; like its vectorised operations.
 It becomes quite easy to write code for relatively easy operations quickly and in a few lines of code.